Gwayne Webb, Chair

 Caroline has been the Principal at Ormiston Sudbury Academy since opening in 2012.
 Prior to this she was a Vice Principal and Assistant Principal at two Sheffield schools.
 She started her career in a Wakefield school where she progressed to Head of Faculty and Head of Year.
 As a teacher her main disciplines were English, English Literature and Drama.
 Caroline’s belief is that education should be open to all students regardless of ability, need or background, and offers a truly inclusive approach.

 Nicola Discombe has worked in the public sector for 25 years, predominantly in a financial capacity.
 She became Business and Finance Manager for Sudbury Upper School in 2008 and, following the school’s conversion to academy status in 2012, has since become Finance Director.
-Nicola has a daughter in year 13 of the academy and therefore joins the governing body as both a member of staff and as a parent.
-She is proud to support the academy in developing and nurturing its students.
+As someone who has had a child progress through the Academy, she is proud to support the Academy in developing and nurturing its students.

 Information coming soon.